 Their obedience was in going to Pharaoh and speaking God’s word, which they messed up to a degree, and there was no sword or pestilence.

-He is a God that would keep His word and show Himself faithful to save His people.
+He is a God Who would keep His word and show Himself faithful to save His people.